-Type of Offering : Public Offering Face Value : 1,000 baht Offering Price : 1,000 baht Issue size : 1,000,000 units Outstanding : 1,000,000 units Tenor : 10 years Issuing Date : May 17, 2010 Maturity Date : May 17, 2020 Security : None Coupon Rate : 5.0% per annum for Year1 st - Year10 th , started from issuance date Payment Date : Every 17 th of February, May, August and November of each year during the term of the debenture.
-If the due date of interest payment is not a business day, it shall be postponed to the next business day.
-Call Option : With an approval from the Bank of Thailand in writing, the issuer may call debentures prior to the maturity date at face value according to the debenture terms and conditions.
-The issuer shall send a notice to debenture holders at least 30 days but not more than 60 days prior to the call option exercise date to inform debenture holders of the call option under the following conditions: (a) Prior to the 5 th year after the issuing date, if the issuer is informed by the Bank of Thailand that (1) This debenture is not or is no longer classified as instrument eligible for inclusion in Tier 2 capital of the issuer; or (2) This debenture is eligible for inclusion in Tier 2 capital but is lower than 50% of the issuer's Tier 1 capital; or (b) On the 5^{th} anniversary of the issuance of the debenture or on any coupon date after the 5^{th} year of issuance; or (c) The issuer is able to demonstrate that interests paid by this debenture can no longer be deducted as expenditure of the issuer for tax benefits; or (d) The issuer is able to acquire equivalent or excess amount of funds from other sources or the issuer's Tier 1 capital exceeds the minimum requirement of the Bank of Thailand after the redemption; or (e) Any cases or conditions to be specified by the Bank of Thailand in the future.
-Issue Rating Debenture holder : A- from TRIS Rating Company Limited on June 6, 2013 Representative : TMB Bank Public Company Limited Debenture Registrar : TMB Bank Public Company Limited
+Type of Offering Public Offering Face Value 1,000 baht Offering Price 1,000 baht Issue size 1,000,000 units Outstanding 1,000,000 units Tenor : 10 years May 17, 2010 Issuing Date Maturity Date : May 17, 2020 debenture.
+If the due date of interest payment is not a business day, it shall be

+Coupon Rate : 5.0% per annum for Year1st - Year10th, started from issuance date prior to the maturity date at face value according to the debenture terms and conditions.
+The issuer shall send a notice to debenture holders at least 30 days but not more than 60 days prior to the call option exercise date to inform debenture holders of

+Payment Date : Every 17th of February, May, August and November of each year during the term of the

+Call Option : With an approval from the Bank of Thailand in writing, the issuer may call debentures

+(a) Prior to the 5th year after the issuing date, if the issuer is informed by the Bank of Thailand that (1) This debenture is not or is no longer classified as instrument eligible for inclusion in Tier 2 capital of the issuer; or (2) This debenture is eligible for inclusion in Tier 2 capital but is lower than 50% of the issuer's Tier 1 capital; or

+(b) On the 5th anniversary of the issuance of the debenture or on any coupon date after the 5th year of issuance; or

+(c) The issuer is able to demonstrate that interests paid by this debenture can no longer be deducted as expenditure of the issuer for tax benefits; or

+(d) The issuer is able to acquire equivalent or excess amount of funds from other sources or the issuer's Tier 1 capital exceeds the minimum requirement of the Bank of Thailand after the redemption; or

+(e) Any cases or conditions to be specified by the Bank of Thailand in the future.

+Representative : TMB Bank Public Company Limited Debenture Registrar : TMB Bank Public Company Limited